 Due Process

 In the event of a decision by the dean not to renew a probationary appointment in years 1, 2, 3, and 5 of the tenure-track, the faculty member will be informed of the decision in writing and be advised of the reasons.
 The faculty member may request a review of the decision by a college-level faculty grievance committee.
 The faculty member must submit the request to the committee, in writing, no later than ten (10) business days after written receipt of the dean’s decision for review in accordance with the college/school bylaws.
 The dean will review the committee’s recommendation in reconsidering the original decision.
-In the event of a negative decision, the dean’s decision and the committee’s recommendation will be forwarded to the provost for a final decision
+In the event of a negative decision, the dean’s decision and the committee’s recommendation will be forwarded to the provost for a final decision.
+The final decision is not grieveable at the UFGC level.

 Terminal Contract